SEO Job Search Engine

-The major drawback to relying on these jobs boards or even recruiters and headhunters is that each has a limited number of resources to draw from.
-For example, recruiters will only tell you about those positions they can get referral fees on, many of the SEO organizations rely on posts by employers.
+The major drawback to relying on jobs boards or even recruiters and headhunters is that each has a limited number of resources to draw from.
+For example, recruiters will only tell you about SEO positions they can get referral fees on, many organizations rely on posts by employers.
 While employers may use a single recruiter, rely on a single SEO jobs board or simply ask their human resources department to find a suitable SEO job candidate.
 Each of those have limitations and shortcomings that are dependent on incomplete knowledge and restricted sources.

-I've been interviewed about a dozen times before accepting an SEO job myself and have participated in interviews of a couple dozen people after accepting my current position - and I hope you'll find valuable both the SEO Job Search engine, and the tools and resources linked from this page.
+I was interviewed about a dozen times before accepting an SEO job myself and have participated in interviews of a couple dozen other SEO’s seeking work since then- and I hope you’ll find valuable both the SEO Job Search engine, and the tools and resources linked from this page.

 Cartoon Copyright © by James Cook of SEO Refugee.com

-Let me know if the Google Custom Search Engine or the Similar Eurekster or Yahoo Search Builder version of this SEO Job Search Engine works best for your job search.
+Let me know if the Google Custom Search Engine works for your job search.
 Meanwhile, here is a collection of SEO Employment Articles.

 - John Alexander of Online Web Training on SEO Career Training